atari-monk/battleship-js/docs/log.md

 - 16:49 -
-- feat(grid): enhance getCellPosition function and introduce new coordinate conversion utilities feat(grid): add utility functions for grid generation and coordinate conversion
+- feat(grid): enhance getCellPosition function and introduce new coordinate conversion utilities feat(grid): add utility functions for grid generation and coordinate conversion feat(fleet_grid): refactor FleetService to use new coordinate conversion utility and improve ship placement logic

 x.
 PlacementValidator class fix to standard
 x.
 ShipPreview class fix to standard